 Factors such as exchange jurisdiction, local regulation, and Know Your Customer (KYC), and Anti-Money Laundering (AML) are among the factors considered when evaluating exchanges for the primary market.

-As of Q4 2021, Lukka Prime considers Binance, Bitfinex, Bitflyer, Bittrex, Bitstamp, Coinbase Pro, FTX, FTX.US, Gemini, HitBTC, Huobi, Kraken, KuCoin, OKEx, Poloniex.
-Lukka Prime is rebalanced quarterly and ecosystem changes, including DEXs are considered.
+As of Q3 2022, Lukka Prime considers Binance, Bitfinex, Bitflyer, Bittrex, Bitstamp, Coinbase Pro, Crypto.com, FTX, FTX.US, Gemini, HitBTC, Huobi, Kraken, KuCoin, OKEx, Poloniex.
+Lukka Prime eligible exchanges are reviewed quarterly.

 Service Organization Company (SOC) Controls are those put in place by a service organization in order to give their customers assurance that internal risk controls are in place; these internal controls are audited by an independent auditor usually annually.